Putin vows to press invasion until Russia's goals are met

 He said Russia “had no other choice” but to launch what he calls a “special military operation,” and vowed it would “continue until its full completion and the fulfillment of the tasks that have been set.”

 For now, Putin’s forces are gearing up for a major offensive in the Donbas, which has been torn by fighting between Russian-allied separatists and Ukrainian forces since 2014, and where Russia has recognized the separatists’ claims of independence.
-Military strategists say Russian leaders appear to hope local support, logistics and terrain in the region favor Russia’s larger and better-armed military, potentially allowing its troops to finally turn the tide in their favor.
+Military strategists say Russian leaders appear to hope that local support, logistics and the terrain in the region favor Russia’s larger, better-armed military, potentially allowing its troops to finally turn the tide in their favor.

 In Mariupol, a strategic port city in the Donbas, a Ukrainian regiment defending a steel mill claimed a drone dropped a poisonous substance on the city.
 It indicated there were no serious injuries.
 The assertion by the Azov Regiment, a far-right group now part of the Ukrainian military, could not be independently verified.